 Chicago has been an innovative force on the dance scene for more than 100 years.
 The city rocked the dance world in the 1920s when it debuted an eclectic mix of classical ballet and modern moves.
-Chicago is also where African American, West Indie, and other global dance traditions were propelled into the mainstream.
+Chicago is also where African American, West Indian, and other global dance traditions were propelled into the mainstream.
 Even famous dance moves, like the Cha-Cha Slide, Footwork, the Polka Hop, and house dance, were all born here.

 We could go on with the history lesson, but it’s much more fun to see Chicago dance for yourself.
-Waltz over to our historic theatres, public parks, museums, and universities to experience everything from classical ballet and tap to percussive and interpretive dance, performed by celebrated local, national, and international companies.
+Waltz over to our historic theatres, public parks, museums, and universities to experience everything from classical ballet and tap to percussive and contemporary dance, performed by celebrated local, national, and international companies.

 Here are a few of the many Chicago dance companies, venues, and events to check out.